34 High Street,

 Located in the west London district of Acton.
 The Dominion Cinema opened on 19th October 1937 with Paul Kelly in “Parole Racket” and Elizabeth Bergner in “Dreaming Lips”.
 It was a project of the small Bacal & Lee Circuit, and they commissioned Frank Ernest Bromige to build another of his streamlined Art Deco style cinemas.

 The exterior has two fin features, each decorated by narrow vertical curved glass windows (now boarded over) and a recessed main facade that is dominated by further curved windows and a pair of small wrought iron balconies.
 These windows had been boarded over for many years, but have now been opened up again.

 Inside the circle foyer had a small cafe set into a sunken floor feature (recently filled in).
-The auditorium is pure streamline deco with hidden troughs of concealed lighting.
+The auditorium is in a pure Streamline Moderne style with hidden troughs of concealed lighting.

 The Granada is a Grade II Listed building.

 Just login to your account and subscribe to this theater